Fear Tuesday the 13th? Learn Spanish Instead!

 Spanish Language Meets Luck

-Friday the 13th in the Spanish-Speaking World!
+Friday or Tuesday for the Spanish-Speaking World!

 In Latin America and Spain, the reactions to martes 13 and viernes 13 vary widely: